SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Delete Groups

 You can delete a group by hover over the group in the "Sub-assets" tab.
-You will see a red [X], which you can click to delete it.
+You will see a red [X], which you can click to delete the group.

 ### Unassigning Devices

 To un-assign a device from a group, select the group in the navigator.
 Then hover over the device in the "Sub-assets" tab and click the red [X] button.

-Note that un-assigning a device does not remove the device, sub-devices or any associated data.
-The device is just removed from its location in the asset hierarchy.
-It can be assigned afterwards to other groups again.
+Un-assigning a device does not remove the device, sub-devices or any associated data.
+The device is only removed from its location in the asset hierarchy.
+It can be assigned afterward to other groups again.

 ### Editing Groups